Modern Slavery Statement

 Further highlighting our commitment to the prevention of unethical business conduct, SPIE UK operates an internal Ethics Committee, consisting of the Chief Executive Officer, Finance Director and Legal Director & Company Secretary.
 The committee would be informed in the event of any concerns of human trafficking or modern slavery risks.

 In 2003, SPIE Group pledged to support the United Nations Global Compact, which asks companies to embrace, support and enact, within their sphere of influence a set of core values in the areas of human rights, labour standards, the environment and anti-corruption.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes SPIE UK’s slavery and human trafficking statement for the financial year commencing 1 April 2017 and ending on 31 March 2018.
-This statement has been approved by the Ethics Committee of SPIE UK, which will review and update it annually.
+This statement is made in accordance with section 54 of the Modern Slavery Act 2015 and constitutes SPIE UK’s slavery and human trafficking statement for the financial year 1 January 2018 to 31 December 2018.

 Want to find out more?Send us a message